sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

     - Internally developed software
     - Open Source Software (internally and externally developed and maintained)
     - Third party Services and Products (SaaS, PaaS, IaaS, etc.) and COTS
-8. IT Solutions capabilities for which existing IT Products are not available or do not meet the needs can be built internally or contracted for to a third party.
+8. IT Solutions capabilities for which existing IT Products are not readily available or do not meet the needs can be built internally or their development contracted for to a third party.
     - When an IT Product is built internally, or when its custom development is obtained through contracting with a third party, it must be developed in the open and released as open source software by default, in accordance to the ESDC Open Source Framework.
     - Exceptions may be sought through the Closed-Source Application Development Framework
 9. IT Product / IT Solution maintenance and support may be done in-house or outsourced to a 3rd party vendor